Hungry Healthy Happy

 • Heat 0.5 tablespoon Olive oil in a large pan and add 1 Onion and 2 Garlic clove and cook for 2 minutes.

-• Add 400 g Chopped tomatoes, 400 g Canned chickpeas and 1 pinch Sea salt and black pepper.
+• Add 400 g Chopped tomatoes, 400 g Canned chickpeas and 1 pinch Sea salt.
 Reduce the heat and simmer for 8 minutes.

 • 2 minutes before it has finished cooking, add 100 g Spinach and 10 g Fresh coriander (cilantro) and stir well.